Dr. Rei Magosaki

 Rei Magosaki is a specialist in the field of twentieth- and twenty-first century American literature and culture.

 Dr. Magosaki’s monograph, Tricksters and Cosmopolitans: Cross-Cultural Collaborations in Asian American Literary Production (Fordham UP, 2016), is the first sustained exploration into the history of cross-cultural collaborations between Asian American writers and their non-Asian American editors and publishers.
-The volume focuses on the literary production of the cosmopolitan subject, and features writers Sui Sin Far, Jessica Hagedorn, Karen Tei Yamashita, Monique Truong, and Min Jin Lee.
-A documentation of the dramatically changing publishing history from the late nineteenth century through the age of global capitalism, the book also reveals a range of negotiations between these authors and their publishers, between the shared investment in both politics and aesthetics which influenced the narrative structure of key works in major works of Asian American narrative fiction.
+A documentation of the dramatically changing publishing history from the late nineteenth century through the age of global capitalism, the book reveals a range of negotiations between authors and their publishers, between their shared investment in both politics and aesthetics which influenced the narrative structure of key works in major works of Asian American narrative fiction.

 Courses taught:

-300-level and 500-level seminars on Multicultural literatures of the U.S., Asian American literature, U.S. fiction after 1950, Contemporary U.S. literature, American short stories, and Japanese literature in translation.
+300-level and 500-level seminars on Multicultural literatures of the U.S., Asian American Literature, American Short Stories, Native American literature, the Graphic Novel, and Japanese Literature in Translation.

 Faculty Research